tolkien/SimpleVisor/README.md

 # SimpleVisor

-A simple, Intel x64 Windows-specific Hypervisor with two specific goals: the least amount of assembly code (10 lines), and the smallest amount of VMX-related code to support dynamic hyperjacking and unhyperjacking.
+SimpleVisor is a simple, Intel x64 Windows-specific hypervisor with two specific goals: using the least amount of assembly code (10 lines), and having the smallest amount of VMX-related code to support dynamic hyperjacking and unhyperjacking (that is, virtualizing the host state from within the host).

 ## Introduction

+Have you always been curious on how to build a hypervisor?
+Has Intel's documentation (the many hundreds of pages) gotten you down?
+Have the samples you've found online just made things more confusing, or required weeks of reading through dozens of thousands of lines and code?
+If so, SimpleVisor might be the project for you.

+Not counting the exhaustive comments which explain every single line of code, and specific Windows-related or Intel-related idiosyncracies, SimpleVisor clocks in at about 500 lines of C code, and 10 lines of x64 assembly code, all while containing the ability to run on every recent version of 64-bit Windows, and supporting dynamic load/unload at runtime.

-SimpleVisor can be built with any recent copy of Visual Studio 2015.
-Other compilers have not been tested and are not supported.
+SimpleVisor can be built with any recent copy of Visual Studio 2015, and while older compilers have not been tested and are not supported, it's likely that they can build the project as well.
+It's important, however, to keep the various compiler and linker settings as you see them, however.

-It has currently been tested on the following platforms succesfully:
+SimpleVisor has currently been tested on the following platforms succesfully:

 * Windows 8.1 on a Haswell Processor
 * Windows 10 Redstone 1 on a Sandy Bridge Processor
 * Windows 10 Threshold 2 on a Skylake Processor

+At this time, it has not been tested on any Virtual Machine, but barring any bugs in the implementations of either Bochs or VMWare, there's no reason why SimpleVisor could not run in those environments as well.
+However, if your machine is already running under a hypervisor such as Hyper-V or Xen, SimpleVisor will not load.

-Note that x86 versions of Windows are expressly not supported, nor are processors earlier than the Nehalem microarchitecture.
+Keep in mind that x86 versions of Windows are expressly not supported, nor are processors earlier than the Nehalem microarchitecture.

 ## Motivation